 One of the main culprits of sending the ball unintentionally to high is excessive use of the wrist and/or elbow during your swing.

-We see this all the time and it’s very important to eliminate most of any wrist of elbow motion you may have during contact.
+We see this all the time and it’s very important to eliminate most of any wrist or elbow motion you may have during contact.

 You’ll want to hit your shots swinging primarily from the shoulder and keep the wrist and elbow relatively stable with only minor motions.

-Flicky motions with the wrist or elbow typically introduces instability into any pickleball motion and generally leads to a loss of control and accuracy.
+Flicky motions that are abrupt with the wrist or elbow typically introduces instability into any pickleball motion and generally leads to a loss of control and accuracy.

-Generate power using the rotation of your body and allow the main hinge to be your shoulder.
+Generate power using your legs and the rotation of your body and allow the main hinge to be your shoulder.